obonaventure/cnp3/book-2nd/principles/network.rst

 This network contains two types of devices.
-The end hosts, represented as a small workstation and the routers, represented as boxes with three arrows.
+The end hosts, represented with circles and the routers, represented as boxes.
 An endhost is a device which is able to send and receive data for its own usage in contrast with routers that most of the time forward data towards their final destination.
-Routers have multiple links to neighboring routers or endhosts.
+Routers have multiple links to neighbouring routers or endhosts.
 Endhosts are usually attached via a single link to the network.
 Nowadays, with the growth of wireless networks, more and more endhosts are equipped with several physical interfaces.
 These endhosts are often called `multihomed`.
 Still, using several interfaces at the same time often leads to practical issues that are beyond the scope of this document.
 For this reason, we will only consider `single-homed` hosts in this ebook.

 To understand the key principles behind the operation of a network, let us analyse all the operations that need to be performed to allow host `A` in the above network to send one byte to host `B`.
 Thanks to the datalink layer used above the `A-R1` link, host `A` can easily send a byte to router `R1` inside a frame.
 However, upon reception of this frame, router `R1` needs to understand that the byte is destined to host `B` and not to itself.
 This is the objective of the network layer.